aws-samples/aws-security-hub-workshop/docs/00-environment-setup.md

 # Environment Setup
-This workshop's procedures use multiple Lambda functions, EC2 instances, and other AWS resources created via CloudFormation templates.
+This workshop uses multiple Lambda functions, EC2 instances, and other AWS resources created via CloudFormation templates.
 In this module, you will ensure that the right security services are configured and then deploy the template to create the overall workshop resources.

+The below items cover deploying the workshop into a stand alone AWS account.
+If you are performing this workshop as part of an AWS led event, and an account has been provided for you can proceed to Module 1.

 **Agenda**